xVares/movie_project/README.md

 8. **Movies sorted by rating**: Sort and display the movies in the database by rating.
 9. **Generate Website**: Generate a website using the movie data and a provided template.

-To exit the application, choose the "Exit" option from the menu.
+To exit the application, choose the "Exit" option from the menu by entering `0`.

 ## Data Storage